alpscode/website/content/blog/fpl-ownership-weight.md

 ## Combining Math and Intuition

 Analytics methods, including optimization, become powerful weapons at the hands of an expert.
-If you have an intuition about a partical subject, say FPL, then running these kind of analysis can only make you a better player.
+If you have an intuition about a particular subject, say FPL, then running these kind of analysis can only make you a better player.
 Too often we have to simplify our decisions to "should I buy X and Y, or Z and W?" in the game.
 There are too many options out there, and we are trying to reduce our options to 2 or 3 when giving a final decision.
 Often, this is what happens when you are making other decisions, like buying a car or choosing a new phone, too.